 - All students receiving Title IV (federal) student aid are subject to return a portion of that aid if withdrawing prior to the 60% point of any enrollment period.
 The amount of funds to be returned, if any, is calculated according to the date of withdrawal and federal guidelines.
 Federal Work-Study funds already paid are not subject to this policy.

 - Master Promissory Note

 - Students accepting a loan award through the Direct Loan Program must complete and electronically sign a Master Promissory Note (MPN) with the federal government before any loans will be processed or disbursed (paid) to their account.

 - Loan Counseling: All Direct Loan borrowers must complete electronic Entrance and Exit Counseling as a requirement of their loan agreement.
 These sessions are intended to provide borrowers with an understanding of their rights and responsibilities under the Direct Loan Program.
 Entrance Counseling must be completed before the student’s first loan is processed.
 Exit Counseling is to be completed upon graduation or withdrawal from the program.

 - To complete an MPN and Entrance Counseling, students should log into the Federal Loan website, StudentLoans.gov, using the PIN number used for their FAFSA.

 Satisfactory Academic Progress

-All students who wish to qualify for federal financial aid while attending Austin Graduate School of Theology are required to maintain Satisfactory Academic pPogress (SAP).
-Satisfactory academic progress has three standards:
+All students who wish to qualify for federal financial aid while attending Austin Graduate School of Theology are required to maintain Satisfactory Academic Progress (SAP).
+Satisfactory Academic Progress has three standards:

 Minimum Grade Point Average (GPA)